particle-iot/docs/src/content/scaling/manufacturing/manufacturing-cellular.md

 - The device is imported to a product
 - The device is added to a group
 - The device is given a name (optional)
-- The device is claimed
+- The device is claimed (optional)

 These steps can be automated using a script which can greatly speed up the process of performing the steps on multiple devices.